Maunsel White: Peppers and sauces

-Despite his varied career in business, politics, and civic matters, White is best known today as an enthusiastic grower and promoter of peppers, and as an inventor of two sauces, one a pepper sauce, and the other a wine sauce.
+Despite his varied career in business, politics, and civic matters, White is best known today as an grower and promoter of peppers, and as an inventor of two sauces, one a pepper sauce, and the other a wine sauce.

 An 1850 New Orleans Daily Delta newspaper article (reprinted in several other sources at the time) noted that "Col. White has introduced the celebrated tobasco [sic] red pepper, the very strongest of all peppers, of which he has cultivated a large quantity with the view of supplying his neighbors, and diffusing it through the state."
 Furthermore, observed the newspaper, "by pouring strong vinegar on it after boiling, he has made a sauce or pepper decoction of it, which possesses in a most concentrated form all the qualities of the vegetable.
 A single drop of this sauce will flavor a whole plate of soup or other food."

 Although White never marketed this pepper sauce, his heirs advertised it for sale beginning in 1864, a year after White's death (as "Maunsel White’s Concentrated Essence of Tobasco [sic] Pepper").
 The White family apparently ceased production of this sauce in the late nineteenth-century.
 (McIlhenny Company, maker of world-famous Tabasco brand pepper sauce, denies persistent claims that its founder, E. McIlhenny, obtained his peppers and pepper sauce recipe from Maunsel White.)

 White's other sauce, known as "Maunsel White's 1812 Sauce," contains a mixture of wines, peppers, and spices.
 According to White family lore, White invented his 1812 Sauce to commemorate the victory of his friend Andrew Jackson at the Battle of New Orleans.
 In fact, White supposedly first served the sauce during a dinner at his Deer Range Plantation in Jackson's honor.
 The present-day White family still manufactures this wine sauce on a limited basis and sells it primarily in the New Orleans area.